erikbengtssonchalmers/cIntelligence_22/lab3/README.md

 ### 3.3 An agent using minmax

 Currently, the minmax agent can win against the optimal strategy if it can play first with 4 rows.
-Since the complexity of the algorithm is high, I've only managed to play using max 5 rows in the game if mmy agent doesn't start.
+Since the complexity of the algorithm is high, I've only managed to play using max 5 (runs for 10 mins) rows in the game if my agent doesn't start.
+An obvious improvement would have been to implement ALpha-Beta pruning and that will probably be done during the next couple of days.

 ### 3.4 An agent using reinforcement learning
+NOT YET IMPLEMENTED, TODO DO NOT REVIEW